cambiotraining/hpc-intro-sanger/materials/06-arrays.md

 - Some tools internally parallelise some of their computations, which is usually referred to as _multi-threading_ or _multi-core processing_.
 - When computational tasks are independent of each other, we can use job parallelisation to make them more efficient.
-- We can automatically generate parallel jobs using LSF job arrays with the `bjobs` option `-J`.
+- We can automatically generate parallel jobs using LSF job arrays with the `bsub` option `-J`.
 - LSF creates a variable called `$LSB_JOBINDEX`, which can be used to customise each individual job of the array.
   - For example we can obtain the input/output information from a simple configuration text file using some command line tools:
   `cat config.csv | head -n $LSB_JOBINDEX | tail -n 1`